 Writing feedback can be both invaluable and crushing.
 It’s crucial to get feedback on your writing, but it’s equally important to make sure you approach the right reviewer, in the right way, at the right time, with the right questions.

 In The Writing & Critique Group Survival Guide: How to Make Revisions, Self-Edit, and Give and Receive Feedback Becky Levine shares tips for developing your “editor’s eye” and analyzing writing like a professional.
-You’ll learn how to give organized and well thought-out critiques, and give and receive constructive writing feedback.
+Learning how to give organized and well thought-out critiques, and give and receive constructive writing feedback.
 If you’re part of a writing group that offers feedback, you’ll learn how to run efficient critique meetings and maintain a good group dynamic (so important!), and apply the feedback you receive to your own writing and revising process.

 Are you part of a writing group, or a critical feedback group for writers?
 I think all writers should at least try a group at least once.
 I offer a few tips for starting writing groups and offering writing feedback in my article about How to Start a Writers’ Group, but the book is better.